 Business minor students must meet the prerequisites for these courses.
-For instance, Math 125 or 141 is a prerequisite to Statistics 201.
 All upper-division business courses must be taken in residence at UT.

 Students considering or pursuing a business minor are encouraged to meet with an academic advisor in the Haslam College of Business's Undergraduate Programs office (338 Haslam Business Building).